 We have partnered with other agencies and non-profits for prevention and improved outcomes, including:

-School Resource Officers, which is in partnership with the Elk Grove Unified School District to assign two officers to district to promote school safety, mentorship, and guidance.
+School Resource Officers, which is in partnership with the Elk Grove Unified School District to assign three officers to district to promote school safety, mentorship, and guidance.

 Crisis Negotiations Team, a highly trained unit to resolve critical incidents without police use of force.

 Partnered with WEAVE and Child Protective Services to have social workers assigned to our Family Services Bureau.

 Partnered with the Fly Brave Foundation and Visions in Motion Adult Day Program to assist personnel with communication skills and a better understanding of individuals with developmental disabilities.